 I attended Simmons College in Boston in a combined Bachelors/Masters Degree Program, finishing my undergraduate degrees in sociology and intensive special needs in 1998.
 One year later I finished my Masters of Education, also in Intensive Special Needs.
 Having been the sole undergraduate majoring in Intensive Special Needs at that time I was privileged to take Masters level courses from Freshman year on during my undergraduate time and then to design most of my Masters course work on my own (having completed all the courses offered).
 I worked with some fantastic mentors at Simmons College, among them Alan Blume and Susan Ainsleigh.
 Susan was my guide and taught me not just about teaching but about who I wanted to be as a teacher.

 After college I taught various age groups from elementary to transition (18-22 year olds) in various settings (private/hospital, public schools, public educational agencies) all in New England.
 My professional interests are diverse and include the impact of presumed competence, integrating assistive technology in the classroom, alternative and augmentative communication and positive behavior supports as a framework for implementing application of behavior analysis.
-I tend to think outside the box and I love the creative side of teaching, such as creating curriculum units or finding ways to make breakthroughs with students who are harder to reach.
+I tend to think outside the box and I loved the creative side of teaching, such as creating curriculum units or finding ways to make breakthroughs with students who are harder to reach.
+Currently I am practicing full time as an assistive technology specialist and have a small private practice of communication tutoring for children and teens with multiple disabilities.

-When I come to the inevitable bumps in the road that teachers face (the ones that lead to the 50%+ rate of special needs teachers leaving the field in the first five years) I go back to my "This I believe..." statement.
+When I came to the inevitable bumps in the road that teachers face I go back to my "This I believe..." statement.
 (This I Believe is a series done on Morning Edition on National Public Radio.)
 It always helps me find my footing again, sometimes it takes a little longer than other times, but I always get there.

 This I believe...